Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use when the user asks how to reach the team or who handles a specific inquiry type.'
-It does not explicitly mention when not to use or alternative tools, but the context is clear and sufficient.
+The description explicitly says 'Use when the user asks how to reach the team or who handles a specific inquiry type,' giving clear guidance on when to invoke this tool.
+It also provides a caution about Makuri being a specific platform, which is useful context.
+It does not name alternative tools, but the guidance is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.